iluvjava/Maths/Notebook 2.0/AMATH 584/Ortho Min.md

 The multiplier for $r^{(k)}$ is less than one (if zero is not in the field of value of $A$), causing the iterations for $r^{(k + 1)}$ to be monotonically decreasing during the iterations.

-> This formuations is also the the same as using steepest gradient descent to optimize the objective $x^TAx - b^Tx$.
+> This formulations is also the the same as using steepest gradient descent to optimize the objective $x^TAx - b^Tx$.

-Refer to the header on relavent materials and compare the results yourself.
+Refer to the header on relevant materials and compare the results yourself.

 ---
 ### **The Convergence**